 What are restricted stock units (RSUs) and how do they work in the UK?
+2026 guide

 Emma-Jane Stogdon

-Just joined a new company, or weighing up job offers?
-One benefit you might need to know about as a UK employee are restricted stock units (RSUs).
+Just joined a new company or weighing up job offers?
+One benefit you might need to know about as a UK employee are Restricted Stock Units (RSUs).

 When investing, your capital is at risk.
 The value of your investments can go down as well as up and you may get back less than you put in.
 Tax treatment depends on your individual circumstances and may be subject to future change.
 The content of this article is provided for informational purposes only and is not intended to be, nor does it constitute, any form of personal advice.